Adrián Ortolá: Tenerife

 On 12 July 2019, Ortolá signed a two-year contract with CD Tenerife.
 He immediately became a starter for the club ahead of longtime incumbent Dani Hernández, but lost his starting spot to the same player after the arrival of new manager Luis Miguel Ramis in November 2020.

 Girona

 Ortolá joined fellow second-division side Girona FC on 1 February 2021, on a two-and-a-half-year deal.
-A backup to Juan Carlos, he featured in four league matches during the 2021–22 campaign, as the club achieved promotion to the top tier.
+A backup to Juan Carlos, he contributed four matches in the 2021–22 campaign as his side achieved promotion to the top tier.

-On 4 August 2022, Ortolá terminated his contract with the Catalans.
+On 4 August 2022, Ortolá terminated his contract.